Polystyrene: Fire hazards

 Like other organic compounds, polystyrene is flammable.
 Polystyrene is classified according to DIN4102 as a "B3" product, meaning highly flammable or "Easily Ignited".
-As a consequence, although it is an efficient insulator at low temperatures, its use is prohibited in any exposed installations in building construction if the material is not flame-retardant.
+As a consequence, although it is an efficient insulator at low temperatures, its use is prohibited in any exposed installations in building construction.
 It must be concealed behind drywall, sheet metal, or concrete.
 Foamed polystyrene plastic materials have been accidentally ignited and caused huge fires and losses of life, for example at the Düsseldorf International Airport and in the Channel Tunnel (where polystyrene was inside a railway carriage that caught fire).